OpenLiberty/sample-langchain4j/rag/README.md

   - For full admin access: username = bob , password = bobpwd
   - For read only access: username = alice , password = alicepwd
   - Example: Bob is a member of group admin and Alice is a member of group user.

+After visiting the chat application at http://localhost:9080/, select the 'GET' request in the http://localhost:9080/openapi/ui/.
+The content from the `sample-langchain4j/rag/src/main/resources/knowledge_base` should be displayed.

 ## Running the tests